datagrok-ai/public/help/develop/how-to/manipulate-viewers.md

 ## Adding Viewers to Views

-You may add a viewer to any container, such as a [main application view](/develop/how-to/build-an-app.md#the-main-view) or a dialog window.
+You can add a viewer to any container, such as a [main application view](/develop/how-to/build-an-app.md#the-main-view) or a [dialog window](https://public.datagrok.ai/js/samples/ui/dialogs/dialogs).

 Here is how to create a new [view](develop/how-to/custom-views.md) and add a plot to it: